 Colchicine

 Colchicine is contraindicated in pregnant or breastfeeding women.
 Colchicine will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.

+Dimethyl fumarate

+Dimethyl fumarate is contraindicated in pregnant or breastfeeding women.
+Dimethyl fumarate will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.

 REGN-COV2 Monoclonal antibodies